aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 [![GET Udemy Courses for FREE with Python | 2 Minute Tuesday](https://i.ytimg.com/vi/tdLsVoraMxw/hq720.jpg)](https://www.youtube.com/watch?v=tdLsVoraMxw "GET Udemy Courses for FREE with Python | 2 Minute Tuesday")

 1 .
-Install from PyPI `pip install udemy_enroller`
+Install from PyPI `pip install udemy-enroller`

 - Run the script and the cli will guide you through the settings required
 - If you decide to save the settings they will be stored in your home directory: <br>